Diagnostic overshadowing: Impact

 Diagnostic overshadowing can lead to inadequate medical treatment for physical health conditions in people with mental illnesses, leading to increased mortality and poorer treatment outcomes.
 The World Health Organization attributes lower life expectancy in people with intellectual disability or mental illnesses in part to diagnostic overshadowing.
 In addition to diagnostic overshadowing, people with intellectual disabilities experience barriers to accessing quality health care, increasing the likelihood of developing complex health conditions.
-People with intellectual disabilities are more likely to be impacted by diabetes, hypertension, obesity and on average die 16 years earlier than their peers without ID.
+People with intellectual disabilities are more likely to be impacted by diabetes, hypertension, obesity and on average die 16 years earlier than their peers without intellectual disabilities.

 Diagnostic overshadowing can also lead to delays in treatment or support.
-When a developmental disorder- such as Autism- is not diagnosed due to diagnostic overshadowing, this can lead to a delay in appropriate support being provided.
+When a developmental disorder—such as autism—is not diagnosed due to diagnostic overshadowing, this can lead to a delay in appropriate support being provided.

 Prevention

-In the UK, the NHS recommends that local NHS trusts "have effective safeguarding arrangements" to prevent diagnostic overshadowing in people with intellectual disability and autism spectrum disorder.
+In the UK, the NHS recommends that local NHS trusts "have effective safeguarding arrangements" to prevent diagnostic overshadowing in people with autism spectrum disorder and intellectual disability.
 Healthcare providers play a significant role in helping to eliminate the risk of diagnostic overshadowing.